10 Top-Rated Things to Do in Salmon, ID

 Every route to Salmon involves driving on a designated scenic byway.
 The most common approach, the Salmon River Scenic Byway, is an approximately 162-mile route stretching from the Montana border to Stanley.
 The town of Salmon is on the northern half of the byway.

-The road earns its scenic status as it follows the counters of the river and cuts through Salmon-Challis National Forest.
-The drive is worth the visit alone.
-Several pull-offs along the route lend access to the wild environments with river put-ins, hiking trails, and hot springs.
+Several pull-offs along the route lend access to things to do in the wild environments with river put-ins, hiking trails, and hot springs.
 On the southern end of the byway, the small town of Stanley is another central spot for Idaho adventure.

 The Sacajawea Historic Byway also departs from Salmon, heading south on Highway 28.
 This route travels over 130 miles through the Lemhi Valley, known as the birthplace of Sacagawea.
 Alongside a gorgeous environment following the Lemhi River, historical and interpretive markers punctuate the entire route.

 Visitors head to Salmon to experience the great outdoors.
-And surrounded by the Salmon-Challis National Forest, one of Idaho's best national forests, the great outdoors is in great abundance.
+And surrounded by Salmon-Challis National Forest, one of Idaho's best national forests, the great outdoors is in great abundance.
 This surplus of beautiful landscapes lends to everyday activities like hiking, mountain biking, and horseback riding throughout the summer.

 A few iconic hiking trails meander near Salmon on their long-distance pursuits.
 The Lewis and Clark National Historic Trail goes right through town.
 The Nez Perce National Historic Trail also passes by up north.
 And on its way across the country, the Continental Divide National Scenic Trail also traverses the mountains to the east.